HeRCLab/nocsim/doc/TCL.md

 exposed via performance counters.
 These are maintained internally by the simulation engine.
 Consult the documentation for the `nodeinfo` and `linkinfo` procedures, as well as for magic variables.

+## Instrumentation

+More detailed performance information can be obtained via instrumentation.
+An *instrument* is a TCL procedure which is automatically called at a specific point in the simulation engine's execution.
+Additional information is passed into instruments via parameters.

+**TIP** some instruments are called within the simulation engine's hot loop, and can significantly degrade performance.
+Prefer the use of performance counters wherever possible.

+**TIP** need to store data collected by an instrument?
+Try using `upvar` to attach it to the interpreter's top-level scope.

+**BEST PRACTICE** don't make assumptions about the number of parameters that will be passed to an instrument -- more information might be added in future releases of `nocsim`.

+Instruments are *registered* so that the simulation engine is aware of them via the `registerinstrument` procedure.

+The following instruments are available:

+### `inject`

+Executes any time a flit is injected.

+Parameters:

+* origin node ID
+* destination node ID
+* flit number

+### `route`

+Executes any time a flit is routed.

+Parameters:

+* origin node ID
+* destination node ID
+* flit number
+* tick number on which the flit was spawned
+* tick number on which the flit was injected
+* number of hops so far
+* node ID of node from which the flit was routed
+* node ID of the node to which the flit was routed

+### `arrive`

+Executes any time a flit arrives at it's destination.

+Parameters:

+* origin node ID
+* destination node ID
+* flit number
+* number of hops so far
+* tick number on which the flit was spawned
+* tick number on which the flit was injected

+### `backroute`

+Executes any time a flit is backrouted.

+Parameters:

+* origin node ID
+* destination node ID
+* flit number
+* number of hops so far
+* tick number on which the flit was spawned
+* tick number on which the flit was injected

+### `tick`

+Executes at the beginning of each new tick.
+No special parameters are passed to this instrument.
+This instrument is mostly useful for performing cleanup or initialization between ticks.

+## Terminology

+* **origin node** -- in the context of a flit, the node at which was flit was spawned.
+* **destination node**  -- in the context of a flit, the node to which a flit is being transmitted.
+* **spawn** -- a flit is *spawned* when it's origin node creates it via the `inject` command.
+* **inject** -- a flit is *injected* when it is transmitted from it's origin node (a PE) to a router without being back routing
+* **backroute** -- `nocsim` simulates backpressure by counting any event where a flit is transmitted back to it's origin node (a PE) from an immediately adjacent router (i.e. if the router lacks the buffer or outgoing link capacity to handle the flit this tick).
+When backrouting occurs, the backrouted flit is installed at the head, rather than the tail of the outgoing flit queue from it's origin node (i.e. it continues to be "first in line").
+Backrouting still counts as a "hop".
+* **hop** -- any tick where a specific flit travels between two adjacent nodes.